Avon terminates town manager

 May 31, 2018

-AVON – The town council terminated town manger Virginia Egger in a special meeting on Thursday, May 31, in a unanimous vote.
+AVON – The Town Council terminated Town Manager Virginia Egger in a special meeting on Thursday, May 31, in a unanimous vote.

 On Tuesday, the council held a closed session meeting to evaluate Egger’s performance.
 Thursday’s special meeting was called as a result of the Tuesday’s discussion.